cysouw/diathesis/text/c07_reflexive.md

 #### Notes {.unnumbered}

-There are two different roles with *entscheiden* that both allow for an antipassive alternation with a reflexive pronoun, both for the roles of the 'problem', alternating with *bei* [@next a] and for the role of the 'solution', alternating with *für* [@next b].
+There are two different roles with *entscheiden* that both allow for an antipassive alternation with a reflexive pronoun, both for the roles of the "problem", alternating with *bei* [@next a] and for the role of the "solution", alternating with *für* [@next b].

 ::: ex
 a.
 Der Richter entschied den Streit. \